Mikaela/mikaela.github.io/pages/discuss.markdown

   client and server implementations are heavy, especially on server side requiring what to outside looks like a constant maintenance to deal with the implementation performance issues, I am not interested in even trying to selfhost a Matrix (home)server and bridges until the situation significantly improves.
+Matrix clients also seldom support connecting through Tor easily.

 ## And on transports, relays and bridges